-For any non-emergency repairs needed in a resident's room, the resident must go to the RLO and speak with a designated staff member.
+For any non-emergency repairs needed in a resident's room, the resident must go to the Office of Student Affairs and speak with a designated staff member or email the Director of Resident and Student Life at Jessica.Krause@aju.edu.
 The time frame to solve the maintenance issue depends on the problem and the load of work.
 For emergency repairs (such as broken water pipes) residents should call the RA-on-Call immediately.
 Residents may be charged for damages for which they are responsible or for maintenance responses to requests of a personal nature, such as retrieving a contact lens from a sink drain.
 Maintenance personnel work on campus from 8:00am until 5:30pm on weekdays and from 8:00am until 4:00pm on Sundays.
 They may not always be available at hours most convenient to residents.